Troubleshoot

 This page may helps you finding the issues you had.

-It also provide a diagnostic archive, which contains more details, including recent debug log messages.
-This archive is primarily targeted for Bleemeo support or Bleemeo agent developer.
+A diagnostic archive, which contains more details, including recent debug log messages is available.
+This archive is primarily targeted for Bleemeo support or Bleemeo agent developers.

 Logsβ